growdigital/jaker.uk/content/about.md

 ## Jake Rayson
 I’m a wildlife forest garden designer by trade, a Biodiversity Assistant by profession, and a ne’er do well by inclination.

 > Capitalism’s grow-or-die imperative stands radically at odds with ecology’s imperative of interdependence and limit.
 The two imperatives can no longer coexist with each other; nor can any society founded on the myth that they can be reconciled hope to survive.
-Either we will establish an ecological society or society will go under for everyone, irrespective of his or her status.
+Either we will establish an ecological society or society will go under for everyone

 <cite>Ursula K. Le Guin</cite>